IBM/aspera-cli/README.md

 #### Example of configuration for a plugin

-For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and url are required (either on command line, or from configuration file).
+For Faspex, Shares, Node (including ATS, Aspera Transfer Service), Console, only username/password and URL are required (either on command line, or from configuration file).
 Those can usually be provided on the command line:

 ```bash